eficode-academy/github-actions-katas/labs/docker-image.md

 You can see the ones you can use directly inside a step here: https://docs.github.com/en/actions/learn-github-actions/environment-variables#default-environment-variables

-Github Actions also has a list of contexts.
+GitHub Actions also has a list of contexts.

 Contexts are a way to access information about workflow runs, runner environments, jobs, and steps.
 Each context is an object that contains properties, which can be strings or other objects.